Dregu/Spelunky2ls/rust-injector/README.md

 566 0,0 > item gun_
 </pre>
 ## Usage
 Get https://rustup.rs/ and https://nodejs.org/.
-Start the game, go to camp and run:
+Start the game and run where you extracted the rust project:
 ```
 cargo build
 node cli